xxyyluo/WD/code/README.md

-# A new index reveals worsening welfare structure in China
+# A new index integrating welfare diversity reveals unbalanced structure of welfare in China
 *Xi Ji, Xianling Long, Guowei Wu, Pinyi Su, Xuanyuan Luo, and Robert Costanza*

-Code for the manuscript "A new index reveals worsening welfare structure in China".
+Code for the manuscript "A new index integrating welfare diversity reveals unbalanced structure of welfare in China".

 Code list: